Anglican Communion and ecumenism: Anglican churches outside the communion

 A number of jurisdictions identify themselves as "Anglican" but are not in communion with Canterbury.
 They therefore are outside the Anglican Communion.
-Several, such as the Free Church of England and the Reformed Episcopal Church in the United States left the Anglican Communion in the 1800s in reaction to the inroads of the Catholic Revival and the controversy it produced in the church over ritualism.
+Several, such as the Free Church of England and the Reformed Episcopal Church in the United States, left the Anglican Communion in the 1800s in reaction to the inroads of the Catholic Revival and the controversy it produced in the church over ritualism.

-Later, during the 1960s and 1970s, disagreements with certain provincial bodies — chiefly in North America and in the United Kingdom — over such issues as prayer book revision, the remarriage of divorced persons, the ordination of women, and the acceptance by a few of the bishops of homosexual relationships led to another and quite different schism.
-These Anglican churches are usually called "Continuing Anglican churches" because of their determination to preserve (or "continue") the episcopate in apostolic succession, as well as the faith, worship, and teaching of traditional Anglicanism and historical Christianity—which they believe the Anglican Communion has deviated from.
+Later, during the 1960s and 1970s, disagreements with certain provincial bodies – chiefly in North America and in the United Kingdom – over such issues as prayer book revision, the remarriage of divorced persons, the ordination of women, and the acceptance by a few of the bishops of homosexual relationships led to another and quite different schism.
+These Anglican churches are usually called "Continuing Anglican churches" because of their determination to preserve (or "continue") the episcopate in apostolic succession, as well as the faith, worship, and teaching of traditional Anglicanism and historical Christianity – which they believe the Anglican Communion has deviated from.
 The older Reformed Episcopal churches maintained the lineage of bishops without accepting the idea that sacraments are valid only if administered by clergy in such a lineage.

 There are also independent jurisdictions unrelated to the preceding schisms.
 The Church of England in South Africa is conservative, long-established, and has a substantial membership.
 It is separate from the Anglican Church of Southern Africa, which is part of the Anglican Communion.
-Other churches, however, have adopted the Anglican name, the Book of Common Prayer, Anglican vestments, and — in some cases — the Thirty Nine Articles of Religion, but have no historic connection to the Anglican Communion.
-Unlike the socially conservative Continuing Anglican churches and the Church of England in South Africa, some of these tiny jurisdictions are openly oriented towards the Gay and Lesbian community and do ordain women clergy.
+Other churches, however, have adopted the Anglican name, the Book of Common Prayer, Anglican vestments, and – in some cases – the Thirty-Nine Articles of Religion, but have no historic connection to the Anglican Communion.
+Unlike the socially conservative Continuing Anglican churches and the Church of England in South Africa, some of these tiny jurisdictions are openly oriented towards the gay and lesbian community and do ordain women clergy.

 Given the range of concerns and the grounds for schism, there is as much diversity in the theological and liturgical orientations of the free churches, the Continuing Anglican churches, and the independent Anglican bodies as there is among churches of the Anglican Communion.
-Some are Evangelical, others charismatic and Evangelical, and yet others are Anglo-Catholic.
+Some are evangelical, others charismatic and evangelical, and yet others are Anglo-Catholic.
 What they have in common is a conviction that mainstream Anglicanism in North America, the United Kingdom, and elsewhere has departed from acceptable principles of belief or practice, or both.

 Practical ecumenism: joint worship

-Ecumenical joint worship from an Episcopalian–Anglican perspective in North American takes one of the following forms:
+Ecumenical joint worship from an Episcopalian–Anglican perspective in North America takes one of the following forms: